 As our shopping habits in the UK continue to change, the high street has been particularly hard hit, with no signs of this trend slowing down this year.
 82% of us now shop on-line, up from just 53% 10 years ago.
 The UK is also the country with the highest percentage of ecommerce sales.
 Here our love of on-line shopping means that in 2019 over 18% of retail sales were on line, rising to over 21% in December (according to the Office of National Statistics).

-The high street was hit hard in 2018 and this trend appears to be continuing into 2019.
-The casualties include some of the nation’s favourite shops: Maplin, Debenhams, Patisserie Valerie and Marks & Spencer are among those that have been forced to close or downsize in response to changing consumer habits.
+The casualties of this change in our shopping habits include some of the nation’s favourite shops: Mothercare, Debenhams, House of Faser, Patisserie Valerie and Marks & Spencer are among those that have been forced to close or downsize in response to changing consumer habits.
 Even one of the UK’s oldest department store chains, Beales, has become one of the latest victims of the changing face of the high street.